-Actuarial assumptions used in the June 30, 2023, valuation are based on the results of an actuarial experience study for the period July 1, 2015, through June 30, 2021.
+Actuarial assumptions used in the June 30, 2024, valuation are based on the results of an actuarial experience study for the period July 1, 2015, through June 30, 2021.
 An actuarial experience study is done on a quinquennial basis.

-STRS investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
+STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows:

 Asset Class Target Allocation Long-Term Expected Rate of Return

-Domestic Equity 26.00 % 6.60 %
+Domestic Equity 26.00% 6.90%

-International Equity 22.00 6.80
+International Equity 22.00 7.70

-Alternatives 19.00 7.38
+Alternatives 19.00 9.10

-Fixed Income 22.00 1.75
+Fixed Income 22.00 4.50

-Real Estate 10.00 5.75
+Real Estate 10.00 5.10

-Liquidity Reserves 1.00 1.00
+Liquidity Reserves 1.00 2.40

-Total 100.00 %
+Total 100.00%

-Final target weights reflected at October 1, 2022.
+\ Final target weights reflected at October 1, 2022.

-10-year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25 percent and is net of investment expenses.
-Over a 30-year period, STRS investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.
+\\ 10 year annualized geometric nominal returns, which include the real rate of return and inflation of 2.4 percent, and is net of investment expenses.
+Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total pension liability was 7.00 percent.
+Discount Rate The discount rate used to measure the total pension liability was 7.00 percent as of June 30, 2024.
 The projection of cash flows used to determine the discount rate assumes that member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2023.
-Therefore, the long-term expected rate of return on pension plan investments of 7.00 percent was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2023.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2024.
+Therefore, the long-term expected rate of return on pension plan investments of 7.00 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2024.